fatimahSheikho/fatimahSheikho.github.io/Project4.md

 The number of clusters were 4 based on elbow and silhouette test.
 -UMAP

 And to know more about what is inside each clusters, I builded a word cloud.
 I concluded that first cluster contains talks that are about sounds, and second one contains talks that motivate people.

 # Ratings Clustering Results
 The number of clusters were 4 based on elbow and silhouette test.
 - UMAP

+And to dig into these clusters the table below shows highest ratings in each cluster

+# Recommender
+I builded a recommender that takes the index of a talk and returns the most popular three talks in the same cluster based on transcript and ratings